 And that’s kinda where I am now.
-I try to stick to whole grain breads, but I don’t spit out pizza or a muffin if it’s all that’s available.
+I try to stick to whole-grain bread, but I don’t spit out pizza or a muffin if it’s all that’s available.
 I still tote around the fake sugar but I enjoy a good cupcake as the situation dictates.
 And I see how many vegetables I can cram into each meal.
-Today, I had a gajillion of them (mixed greens, zucchini, asparagus, broccoli, mushrooms, soy beans, garbanzos, and more!)
+Today, I had a gajillion of them (mixed greens, zucchini, asparagus, broccoli, mushrooms, soybeans, garbanzos, and more!)

 Today, I was re-measured for custom jeans by indi/intellifit and I have lost 2 inches off my waist since mid-January and 1 inch off most other measureable body parts.
 Except my head.
 Obviously, that sucker grew a smidge because I’m so proud.

 As a precaution, I ate some candy today (before the measurement) so I won’t be too fat for them by the time they arrive.
 In about four weeks, I’ll get my custom jeans and tell you all about them.